 Detailed map pre-Civil War map of Massachusetts and Rhode Island.
 The map is hand colored by counties, with an inset of Boston.
-Shows Martha's Vineyard, Nantucket, Cape Code, Block Island, etc. Includes towns, roads, railroads, rivers, lakes, islands, townships, etc. This is from the first edition atlas done in 1855, there is no text on the verso of this map.
-An excellent pre-Civil War map.
+Shows Martha's Vineyard, Nantucket, Cape Code, Block Island, etc. Includes towns, roads, railroads, rivers, lakes, islands, townships, etc. An excellent pre-Civil War map.
 JH Colton was one of the pre-eminent American map publishing firms in the mid-19th Century.
 Includes decorative borders.

 G. W. & C. B. Colton was a prominent family firm of mapmakers who were leaders in the American map trade in the nineteenth century.
 Its founder, Joseph Hutchins Colton (1800-1893), was a Massachusetts native.
 Colton did not start in the map trade; rather, he worked in a general store from 1816 to 1829 and then as a night clerk at the United States Post Office in Hartford, Connecticut.
 By 1830, he was in New York City, where he set up his publishing business a year later.